hyunah-jung95/contract-redactor/README.md

-# smart-word-redactor-private
+# Smart Word Redactor
-Redact the sensitive words in documents
+The web app redacts the sensitive words in documents